-Your breast augmentation result depends on many factors, but chiefly, the standards your surgeon has for his or her own performance, for your outcome, and his or her concept of beauty.
+Your breast augmentation result depends on many factors, including your surgeon’s standards for your outcome, and his or her concept of beauty.
 Dr. Laverson produces problem free predictable attractive and proportionate breasts consistently.
 This doesn’t just “happen” by the insertion of implants, but happens only by an obsessive attention to many details.
 Not all breast augmentation procedures are alike.
 Most patients are unaware of huge differences in planning, technique, and quality.
 Decisions made with you before the procedure affect many facets of your result.
 Technical details of the procedure performed while you are asleep influence final appearance and longevity of your implants.

 What steps will your surgeon take before and during surgery to be sure your implants stay together toward your mid-line, preventing visible and un-natural separation between your breasts?
 What steps are taken to prevent implants from dropping off to your sides when you lay down?
 What steps (if any) are taken to be sure your implants remain high on the chest with the natural slope and fullness across the upper breasts you desire?
 How will your surgeon minimize the chance of capsular contracture, which causes implants to become hard and mis-shapen, usually requiring re-operation?
 How will implant malposition (implants improperly positioned) be prevented?
 What about rippling and wrinkling at the implant edges?
 Are special steps taken to prevent infection, implant perforation, bleeding, and “animation” (movement) of the breasts with chest muscle contraction??
 These are all problems that occur frequently after breast augmentation.
 Many surgeons routinely re-operate to improve or correct such troublesome issues.
 Although they may occur despite efforts to prevent them, unlike many surgeons, Dr. Laverson takes extra time and makes special effort before, during, and after your breast augmentation to minimize the chance of problems in the following ways: